farshidrayhan/Mailing_system/README.md

 dispite of it being a BCC mail.

 The folder "intial go" contains the simpler seperate scripts for sending mail via gmail using python.

+The codes in Regex folder helps to convert a list of mails writen like,

+jon.smith@abc.edu
+jane.doe@asd.ce.aus

+to

+Smith,jon.smith@abc.edu
+Doe,jane.doe@asd.ce.aus

+which is a required format to run the mail.py file from Final_scripts